vuestorefront/vue-storefront/packages/core/docs/guide/configuration.md

     },
     // use `module` field from `package.json` for included packages
     // custom configuration will be merged with the default one
+    // this property is used mainly to process ESM and benefit the most from treeshaking
     useRawSource: {
       dev: ['@storefront-ui/vue', '@storefront-ui/shared'],
       prod: ['@storefront-ui/vue', '@storefront-ui/shared'],